MvGool/CircuitNest/README.md

 ```
 docker compose -f compose.prod.yaml up
 ```
+When composing the production server make sure to edit the `server.name` in both the compose.prod.yaml and frontend/nginx.conf files.

 The environment should now be accessible on your machine.
 This would be either `localhost` for the development environment or the server IP address for the production environment.

 ## Usage